freepn/freepn-gtk3-tray/README.rst

 daemon, in which case it returns to the stopped 'NONE' state.
-Several events (mostly external) will cause the user node state to change *temporarily* from the 'CONNECTED' state to a short sequence of 'WAITING' and 'CONFIG' states, as well as a possible 'ERROR' state, before returning to the 'CONNECTED' state.
+Several events (mostly external) will cause the user node state to change *temporarily* from the 'CONNECTED' state to a short sequence of 'WAITING' and 'CONFIG' states, as well as a possible 'ERROR' state, before returning to the 'CONNECTED' state (where "short" is typically a minute or less).

 State change events